Ty963/fakeStore/README.md

 Built with React, TypeScript, and Tailwind CSS.

 ## TODO
-### ThemeContext
-BEM classnames
+    Implement a glassmorphism theme
+    Implement user context
+    Manage login and register processes and finish up the respective pages Implement a layout wrapper
+    Sketch wireframes in order to get a better idea of the UI once all lgoin/register actions have been hashed out Implement context for carts
+    Implement auto cart fetch on refresh
+    Implement auto login on refresh based on local storage Put theme in local storage and get it from there on refresh

 ### React:
-1. Finish modular CSS for Registration page/s.
-2. Put theme in local storage and get it from there on refresh
-3. Implement user context
+1. Implement user context
-4. Implement a layout wrapper
+2. Implement a layout wrapper
-5. Implement context for carts
+3. Implement context for carts
-6. Implement auto cart fetch on refresh
+4. Implement auto cart fetch on refresh
-7. Implement auto login on refresh based on local storage
+5. Implement auto login on refresh based on local storage
+6. Put theme in local storage and get it from there on refresh

 ### CSS:
 1. Implement local storage of user details